T-olorunwa/alx-pre_course/README.md

-My first readme
+My first readme.
-This is the update to the alx-pre_course README file
+This is the update to the alx-pre_course README file.